@masatomakino/threejs-interactive-object

 Returns void

 Changes the enabled state of the interactive object and immediately updates the interaction state and material.
-When enabled, the state becomes "normal"; when disabled, the state becomes "disable".
+When disabled, all pointer states are cleared to prevent stale multitouch interactions.
+When enabled, only press states are cleared while hover states are preserved to maintain visual feedback.

 // Enable the button